 Many mule deer populations throughout the West are struggling to reach historic numbers, and this is cause for a heightened need for understanding what is regulating population growth.
 Our research aims at disentangling the relative influence of predation, nutrition, and habitat on fawn survival of mule deer.
 Elucidating the factors that most influence fawn survival will glean insight into how mule deer populations are regulated throughout the West.

 As energy development expands onto winter ranges for many wildlife, the effects of human disturbance on wildlife populations becomes a growing issue.
-Our research is aimed at understanding how energy development affects behavior and nutrition of mule deer in western Wyoming.
+Our research is aimed at understanding how energy development affects the nutritional relationship between mule deer behavior and the their winter landscape in western Wyoming.

 We are investigating the factors underpinning trends in horn size of bighorn and thinhorn sheep across broad temporal and spatial scales.
 Using long-term harvest records collected across western North America, we will explore the roles of harvest pressure, habitat quality, and changes in climate in altering horn size over time.

 Pneumonia in bighorn sheep continues to be one of the most poorly understood diseases that threaten wildlife in North America, and it’s presence clouds the already complicated processes underlying population dynamics of large mammals.
 Our goal is to begin to explore the interface between density, nutritional condition, survival and reproduction, and disease susceptibility to add another piece to the puzzle and aim to find alternatives to managing the disease.

 The importance of habitat quality experienced during migration is not well understood.
 This project focuses on understanding how migratory mule deer respond to changes in plant growth and habitat quality during migration.
 By understanding how resources experienced during migration influence nutritional condition, reproduction and demography of mule deer, this project aims to inform mule deer migration conservation efforts.